Skip to content

 Teosto’s investment policy is built around the central principles of a long-term investment horizon and diversification.
 Thanks to these principles, our investment activities are resilient to short-term changes in value.
 We require asset managers who take part in our investing activities to commit to the UN Principles for Responsible Investment (PRI) and we also require active ESG reporting.

-The development of the investment market was varied in 2024 due to global events and their consequences.
-The property investments in both the Teosto ry and the Teosto Fund portfolios decreased in value.
-According to the accounts, the total revenue from the investments of Teosto ry was approximately EUR 2.4 million (2023: EUR 1.2 million).
-The total revenue from Teosto Fund’s investments was approximately EUR 0.3 million (2023: EUR 0.6 million).
+The development of the investment market was varied in 2025 due to global events and their consequences.
+According to the accounts, the total revenue from the investments of Teosto ry was approximately EUR +2.5 million (2024: EUR +2.3 million).
+For the Teosto Fund, impairment recognised on real estate investments was significant, which is why the total accounting return on the Teosto Fund’s investments was approximately EUR -0.3 million (2024: EUR +0.3 million).

 Teosto protects the privacy of its rightholder members, music user customers and stakeholders and processes personal data in accordance with current data protection legislation.